 Pigment may come off on your pillow while you sleep and may stain liners.
 Use a clean cover that you won’t mind staining if this happens.

 Symptoms of infection or adverse reaction may or may not occur.
-They include: excessive redness, swelling, tenderness of procedure site, elevated body temperature, rash, pr purulent drainage from procedure site
+They include: excessive redness, swelling, tenderness of procedure site, elevated body temperature, rash, or purulent drainage from procedure site.

-If you experience any of these symptoms, seek medication attention immediately.
+If you experience any of these symptoms, seek medical attention immediately.
 Please note that some swelling, redness, and tenderness after the procedure is normal.